slatedocs/slate/source/includes/ios/_ios.md

 ### SDK Module Command Protocol

-Every Sensum SDK module conforms to the module command protocol.
+Every **SensumSDK** module conforms to the module command protocol.
 At present these can be switched on and off independently.
-Every SDK managed object has three states that can be toggled independently:
+Every SDK-managed object has three states that can be toggled independently:

 * Updating: You will get live data updates from the respective managed object.
-If you have defined a listener for that object it’s update methods will be called by the SDK and you can reflect these and carry out actions in your app.
+If you have defined a listener for that object, its update methods will be called by the SDK and you can reflect these and carry out actions in your app.
 * Recording: Data updates will be stored only.
-If you do not turn on updates no data can be recorded as updates will not be read.
+If you do not enable updates no data can be recorded as updates will not be read.
-* Sending To API: Data updates will be recorded and sent to the Emotion AI service.
+* Sending To API: Data updates will be recorded and sent to the **SensumAPI**.

 > Protocol Code - SDK written in Swift 3